felixfsdev/nextjs-example/README.md

 🔥 See it in action: <https://nextjs-example-six-nu.vercel.app/>

-## Instructions
+## Setup instructions

+1. Clone the repo and pull LFS objects.

-Run `npm install` or `npm i` to install the dependencies.
+2. Run `npm install` or `npm i` to install the dependencies.

-If you haven't already, install the Vercel CLI using `npm i -g vercel` and login using the command `vercel login`.
+3. If you haven't already, install the Vercel CLI using `npm i -g vercel` and login using the command `vercel login`.
 Link the project using `vercel link` and run `vercel env pull` to download the environment variables.

-Run `npx prisma generate` to generate the prisma client.
+4. Run `npx prisma generate` to generate the prisma client.

-Now, you can start the development server using `npm run dev` and build the app using `npm run build`.
+Now, you can start the development server using `npm run dev` or build the app using `npm run build`.
 Run `npm start` to run the build.
-Note that the build may not support auth.
+Note that the build may not support auth if run locally.

 ## Running Prisma migrations